 To be considered for the Sustainability Community, students must submit an application expressing their interest in sustainability-related issues.
-The application is currently offline for the fall 2014 school year.
+As part of the application process, RAD staff may contact you for additional information.

 Only students who have reached sophomore status or higher will be considered for placement in this community.
-Applicants should be prepared to live with someone who may identify with a gender different from their own.
+Applicants should be prepared to live with someone whose gender identity may be different from their own.
 Applicants should have experience living a low-impact lifestyle by regularly recycling, composting, and conserving water, heat, and electricity.

-- Residents will be in charge of planning, planting, and maintaining a garden.
+- Residents are in charge of planning, planting, and maintaining a garden.

-As a community, partner with RAD Services and with your resident assistant to plan educational, social, and service programs for the residential community and your community.
+As a community, partner with RAD Services and with your Resident Assistant (RA) to plan educational, social, and service programs for the residential community and your community.